 Articles By Patrick Fragel

-In addition to serving his clients’ legal needs, Patrick Fragel educates consumers on Michigan law through his blog and Google Plus page.
+In addition to serving his clients’ legal needs, Patrick Fragel educates consumers on Michigan law through his blog.
 Recently, Fragel wrote a short article on “Michigan’s Stand Your Ground” statute and jury instructions, since many residents were unaware Michigan has such a law.

 “Self-defense is a legal response when being physically attacked”, says Fragel.